 - Sweets and biscuits are a favourite (but bad for teeth)

-This is another way of using points to bribe the students to speak English.
-One hangman can be used to refer to a particular offender, a group or the class as a whole.
+This is another way of using points to encourage the students to speak English.
+One hangman diagram can be used to refer to a particular offender, a group or the class as a whole.
 This way round the class is promised a treat for the end of the class (e.g. video, song or game) but they can lose lives by offending - i.e. not speaking English when you require them to.